Not ready to use coupons to save money? Check out these12 ways to save money on groceries without using coupons in Canada!

 This is an incredibly handy feature when it comes to price matching!
 When it’s time to pay, simply load the app, open your shopping list and show the cashier the price you’d like to match.
 Seriously, so easy!

 Of course taking paper flyers into the store is an other option.
-Before Flipp came to be, I would circle the items I wanted to price match in the weekly ads and lug a big stack of paper into Walmart with me.
+Before Flipp came to be, I would circle the items I wanted to price match in the weekly ads and lug a big stack of paper into the store with me.
 While this can still certainly be done, the Flipp makes it much easier to stay organized and not be weighed down.

 Grocery Stores that Price Match in Canada include: